Learn Some Interesting Facts About Diamonds Shapes

 The brilliant Princess Cut Diamonds are the most popular fancy cut, especially for engagement rings.
 Just like round cut diamonds, princess cut diamonds are a good choice for their flexibility in working in almost any style and type of rings.

 The Princess shape diamond for sale is the second-popular shape, due to its modern symmetries and stunning sparkle.

-Princess cut diamonds jewelry also tend to have a somewhat lower price-per-carat than round cut diamonds.
+Princess cut diamonds jewelry also tends to have a somewhat lower price-per-carat than round cut diamonds.
 This is because the four-sided pyramid shape of the Princess cut diamond is equivalent to one-half of the octahedron rough stone from which a Princess diamond is cut.

 Carat for carat, the crown surface area of a princess shape is about 10% less than a same-weight round diamond.
 However, the corner to corner measure of a princess cut is commonly 15% greater than the diameter of a same-weight round diamond, creating the illusion of greater size.

 3. Oval Diamonds

-The Oval Cut Diamonds shape brings together the sparkle of round diamond, with the design of marquise diamonds.
+The Oval Cut Diamonds shape brings together the sparkle of a round diamond, with the design of marquise diamonds.
 An oval shape has approximately the same level of blaze & Fire.
 Oval cut black diamonds are also very popular as their length can highlight long, slender fingers.
-The modern oval cut is a fiery diamond jewellery that reflects light brilliantly.
+The modern oval cut is fiery diamond jewelry that reflects light brilliantly.
 It’s a fantastic selection for someone who loves the sparkle of the round brilliant with a less common shape.